 How do the Consumer Protection from Unfair Trading Regulations 2008 protect consumers from shill bidding?

-The Consumer Protection from Unfair Trading Regulations 2008 prohibits unfair commercial practices.
+The Consumer Protection from Unfair Trading Regulations 2008 specifically ban 31 types of commercial practices.
+They classify unfair commercial practices in two ways:

-The Regulations classify unfair commercial practices in two ways, those which are unfair where the practice causes a consumer to take a different decision and those which are always unfair.
+- those which are unfair where the practice causes a consumer to take a different decision; and

 Commercial practices which are in general unfair

-Under the Regulations a commercial practice will be unfair if it contravenes the requirements of professional diligence and it materially distorts or is likely to materially distort the economic behaviour of the average consumer with regard to the product.
+A commercial practice will be unfair if it contravenes the requirements of professional diligence and it materially distorts or is likely to materially distort the economic behaviour of the average consumer with regard to the product.

-A consumer’s behaviour will be materially distorted if the practice impairs the average consumer’s ability to make an informed decision, for example where the average consumer would not have otherwise bought the product or would have exercised cancellation rights.
+A consumer’s behaviour will be materially distorted if the practice impairs the average consumer’s ability to make an informed decision, for example, where the average consumer would not have otherwise bought the product or would have exercised cancellation rights.